-- WC models: for safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units - The devices don't feature a power switch, so they definitely require to be powered by external means, such as a contactor or a main switch or directly at the required external 3-phase circuit breaker - In a cabinet system with 2-8 units per cabinet and when powering all units in the cabinet at once by the external switching installation, very high inrush current can appear.
+- WC models: For safety reasons it's recommended to install a 30 mA RCD for every water-cooled unit (option WC) or at least one per three units (due to the possible leak current, see technical data), in case multiple WC models run in parallel - The devices don't feature a power switch, so they definitely require to be powered by external means, such as a contactor or a main switch or directly at the required external 3-phase circuit breaker - In a cabinet system with 2-8 units per cabinet and when powering all units in the cabinet at once by the external switching installation, very high inrush current can appear.
 The external switching installation must be capable of these high currents!

-All models and variants in this series support to run either on $380/400/480\,\mathrm{V}$ or also $208\,\mathrm{V}$ (US and Japan grids).
-When running any model on $208\,\mathrm{V}$ it would automatically switch into derated power mode in which the available DC power is decreased to $18\,\mathrm{kW}$.
-This is detected every time when powering the device, so that the same model could provide the full $30\,\mathrm{kW}$ of rated power when being run on $380/400/480\,\mathrm{V}$.
+All standard models in this series support to run either on 380/400/480 V or also 208 V (US and Japan grids).
+When running a model with 30 kW power rating on 208 V it would automatically switch into derated power mode in which the available DC power is decreased to 18 kW.
+This is detected every time when powering the device, so that the same model could provide the full 30 kW of rated power when being run on 380/400/480 V.